livebook-dev/livebook/README.md

     configuration.
 Defaults to "livebook" under the default user data directory.

+  * LIVEBOOK_DEBUG - enables verbose logging, when set to "true".
+Disabled by default.

   * LIVEBOOK_DEFAULT_RUNTIME - sets the runtime type that is used by default when none is started explicitly for the given notebook.
 Must be either "standalone" (Elixir standalone), "attached:NODE:COOKIE" (Attached node)